gve-sw/CLUS18-DEVNET-2897/README.md

 ![App Architecture](lab/images/app-architecture.png)

 Any web app has a client-server architecture.
-In this lab we will code both, the server-side (using Python) and the client-side (using HTML and a JavaScript library called Angular JS)
+In this lab we will the client-side (using HTML and a JavaScript library called Angular JS)

 At the end of the lab, you will have a fully functional web app that can interact with Cisco ACI.